History of the National Football League: Modern era

 In the 1970s and 1980s, the NFL solidified its dominance as America's top spectator sport, and its important role in American culture.
 The Super Bowl became an unofficial national holiday and the top-rated television program most years.
 Monday Night Football, which first aired in 1970, brought in high ratings by mixing sports and entertainment.
 Rule changes in the late 1970s ensured a fast-paced game with much passing to attract the casual fan.

 The World Football League was the first post-merger challenge to the NFL's dominance, and in 1974, successfully lured some top NFL talent to its league and prompted a few rules changes in the NFL.
 However, financial problems led the league to fold halfway through its 1975 season.
 Two teams, the Birmingham Vulcans and Memphis Southmen, made unsuccessful efforts to move from the WFL to the NFL.

 In 1982 and 1987 there were player strikes.
 The 1982 NFL strike, which lasted for eight weeks, forced the 1982 season to be shortened to 9 games per team.
-The 1987 NFL strike, which lasted for 24 days and forced the 1987 season to be shortened to 15 games per team.
+The 1987 NFL strike, which lasted for 24 days, forced the 1987 season to be shortened to 15 games per team, with three of those games being played with replacement players.

 The founding of the United States Football League in the early 1980s would prove to be the longest sustained challenge to the NFL's dominance since the 1970 merger, lasting three seasons.
 The USFL was a relatively well-financed competitor with big-name players and a national television contract, but overspending on that talent and a decision to move its niche spring operation into a head-to-head competition with the NFL in the fall (abandoning some of its biggest cities in the process) over the objections of many of its original owners were two major factors in the league's demise.
 The league's last-ditch effort to sue the NFL for hundreds of millions of dollars in antitrust damages, while a technical victory, failed to secure the funds the USFL needed to survive.

 The XFL was established in 2001 as an attempt by Vince McMahon and NBC, which had lost the NFL broadcast rights for that year, to compete with the league; the XFL folded after just one season.
 Unlike the WFL and USFL, the XFL had no impact on the NFL's rules or franchise locations, but a few NFL players used the XFL to relaunch their careers, and the league, while still considered a failure, has been reassessed in the 2010s and earned some greater respect for its attempt at integrating sports entertainment and innovative presentations into professional football.
-McMahon relaunched the XFL in 2020.
+McMahon relaunched the XFL in 2020, which, through its later merger with a revived USFL to become the United Football League, has enjoyed a longer, more stable presence in spring football and a more amicable relationship (with the notable exception of St. Louis) with the NFL, particularly in those leagues launching the careers of NFL star kickers Jake Bates and Brandon Aubrey.